-An advanced course in cosmetology in which the student engages in manipulative training and practices these manipulative skills on patrons from the community in a beauty salon atmosphere.
+The first of three advanced courses in cosmetology in which the student engages in manipulative training and practices these manipulative skills on patrons from the community in a salon atmosphere.
 Two hours lecture, thirty-three hours laboratory a week.
 Letter grade only.
-An eight-week course.
+A nine-week course.